Food Truck Wedding Catering

 If your event is hosted or you are paying for everyone’s food, click the Get Started button at the top of the page or this link to fill out your information: food truck catering.
 Check "host" for “Who’s Paying?” and make sure to select “Wedding/Rehearsal Dinner” as your occasion.
 This will direct you to a wedding catering expert at Roaming Hunger.

 While we have relationships with thousands of food trucks, we still need to reach out to them to find out availability for your day, customize menus, and get exact pricing.
 If you’re looking for a specific cuisine or your wedding location doesn’t have many food trucks nearby, we also might need to do additional research to be able to offer you more food truck options.
-The retainer is $250 to start getting menus and pricing from all interested and available food trucks.

 15. How soon should I expect food truck menus from Roaming Hunger after I retain its services?